 Metacam may come in a liquid version that can be added to your dog’s food, and your vet can advise you on which form of meloxicam is best for treating your dog’s individual condition.

 Meloxicam is also available in a solution that can be injected.
-Your veterinarian can provide instructions on administering this solution safely.
+Your veterinarian can provide further instructions on administering this solution safely.

 Side Effects Of Meloxicam In Dogs

 The most common side effects of meloxicam in dogs involve gastrointestinal upset, much like other NSAID medications.
 If symptoms become extreme or alarming, then you should contact your vet.
 They may wish to adjust the dosage or find alternative treatment.